Yunusa Abubakar

 Yunusa Abubakar is a politician representing Yamaltu-Deba Constituency in the House of Representatives of Nigeria.

 Early life and education

 Hon.
 Abubakar is an indigene of Yalmatu/Deba Local Government Area of Gombe State.
-He studied at the Government Secondary School in Kaltungo, Gombe State, and received her General Certificate of Education in 1977.
-He continued to the polytechnic, where he earned an HND in electrical engineering in 1990.
+He studied at the Government Secondary School in Kaltungo, Gombe State, and received his General Certificate of Education in 1977.
+He continued to the polytechnic, where he earned an ND in electrical engineering in 1990.

 Politics

 In 2002, he was elected as a Member of the Gombe State House of Assembly representing Yamaltu-Deba from 2000 to 2003.
-He was chosen in 2015 to serve as the National Assembly representative for the Yamaltu-Deba Federal Constituency on the APC platform.
+He succeeded Shuaibu Umar Galadima as the Member of the House of Representatives representing Yamaltu/Deba Federal Constituency after being elected on the APC platform in the 2015 general election.